-We're innovators committed to overcoming the disconnect between the health sector and communities.
+We're committed to overcoming the disconnect between the health sector and communities.
 And we’re passionate about the power of communities to shape the future of their own health.

 Co-Founder & Chief Executive Officer